Star Wars: The Force Awakens: Promotion

 Walt Disney Studios and Lucasfilm presented a look at The Force Awakens at Disney's D23 Expo in August 2015.
 Drew Struzan—who designed the poster artwork for the previous Star Wars films—produced a commemorative poster given to the event's attendees.
 In October 2015, Lucasfilm unveiled the theatrical release poster and a third trailer.
 The poster omitted Luke Skywalker and revealed a Death Star-like "orb".
 The trailer debuted during the halftime break of Monday Night Football, before being released online.
 The reaction to the trailer by fans on social media was "frenzied", with Lizo Mzimba of the BBC writing that "perhaps the most significant thing about the final trailer before the film's release is how little of the story it reveals."
 Robbie Collin of The Daily Telegraph felt the trailer was "a perfect blend of old and new, in keeping with the old-fashioned Star Wars aesthetic".
 The trailer received 128 million views in 24 hours.
 16 million of the views came from its airing on Monday Night Football.
 At the end of October, Air France announced a "Flight and Cinema" package, providing customers who book select flights to Paris transportation to a theater to see the film, since France was one of the first countries to release the film.
 On November 23, a partnership with Google was announced, in which Google users could choose to affiliate themselves with either the Dark or Light Side, which would change the appearance of their Google websites.
 Additionally, Disney teamed up with Verizon to create a virtual-reality experience for Google Cardboard.

-On December 17, 2015, select theaters across the United States and Canada aired a Star Wars marathon, airing the six previous Star Wars episode films in 2D, followed by The Force Awakens in 3D.
-Attendees received a special lanyard featuring exclusive marathon art.
+On December 17, 2015, select theaters across the United States and Canada showed a Star Wars marathon, playing the six previous Star Wars episode films in 2D, followed by The Force Awakens in 3D.